-Function of Audit Committee: The various Functions of the Audit Committee is enumerated below:
+Function of Audit Committee: The various Functions of the Audit Committee is enumerated below;

-Recommend the appointment and fixation of the remuneration of Auditor.
+• Recommend the appointment and fixation of the remuneration of Auditor.

-- Review and monitor the Auditors independence and performance and effectiveness of audit process. - Examination of the Financial Statement and Auditor's report thereon. - Scrutiny of Inter Corporate Loans and Investment, - Valuation of the Assets of the Company, - Evaluation of the internal financial control and risk management system of the entity. - Evaluation of the use of the funds rose through public offers. - Evaluation of any related party transaction.
+- Review and monitor the Auditors independence and performance and effectiveness of audit process. - Examination of the Financial Statement and Auditor's report thereon. - Scrutiny of Inter Corporate Loans and Investment, - Valuation of the Assets of the Company, - Evaluation of the internal financial control and risk management system of the entity. - Evaluation of the use of the funds rose through public offers. - Evaluation of any related party transaction. - Omnibus approval of related party transaction.